linleon1995/About-Me/README.md

 [**LaTeX FontAwesome**](https://github.com/furl/latex-fontawesome) is bindings for FontAwesome icons to be used in XeLaTeX.

-[**Roboto**](https://github.com/google/roboto) is the default font on Android and ChromeOS, and the recommended font for Google’s visual language, Material Design.
+[**Roboto**](https://github.com/google/roboto) is the default font on Android and ChromeOS, and the recommended font for Google's visual language, Material Design.

 [**Source Sans Pro**](https://github.com/adobe-fonts/source-sans-pro) is a set of OpenType fonts that have been designed to work well in user interface (UI) environments.